Elections - how to register

 To view the number of electors in Exeter Parliamentary Constituency, Exeter City Wards and Devon County Council Divisions see Electoral registration statistics 2015

 The electoral registers

 Only certain organisations are allowed to have copies of the full register.
 It can only be used for: electoral purposes, crime prevention and detection, and vetting of applicants for credit.
 It is a criminal offence to use it for any unauthorised purpose or to pass it on to anyone else.
-The edited register is available for general sale and can be used for any lawful purpose, including commercial activities such as marketing.
+The open register is available for general sale and can be used for any lawful purpose, including commercial activities such as marketing.
 It excludes the names and addresses of people who have opted out by ticking a box on the registration form.

 Anyone who is registered to vote is also eligible to apply for a postal vote, either as a permanent arrangement or for a fixed period of time.